- Special Series

 Victoria completed her Ph.D. at the University of Leeds at the end of 2016 under the excellent supervision of Dr. Alaric Hall and Dr. Andrew Warnes.
 Her thesis, titled “Fantasies of the North: Medievalism and Identity in Skyrim,” investigated the parallels between political and playful medievalisms, and explored the intersection of medievalist fantasy, politics, and whiteness.
 Prior to this, Vicki obtained an MA in English Literature (Leeds, 2011), and a BA in English (Lincoln, 2010).

 Shiloh Carroll earned her Ph.D. in English at Middle Tennessee State University in 2014 and now works in the writing center at Tennessee State University.
 Her interest in the portrayal of the Middle Ages in fantasy accidentally turned into an expertise on George R.R.
 Martin and A Song of Ice and Fire.
-Her book on the subject–Medievalisms in A Song of Ice and Fire and Game of Thrones–will be published in March 2018 by Boydell & Brewer.
+Her book on the subject–Medievalism in A Song of Ice and Fire and Game of Thrones–is available from Boydell & Brewer.

 Shiloh’s Public Medievalist Articles